INN offers investors a growing list of all marijuana stocks listed on the CSE.

 The company has also had its eyes in the Canadian market.
 MPX has a facility under development in Owen Sound, Ontario and recently purchased a 12,000 square foot fully constructed and licensed facility in Peterborough, Ontario.

 MYM Nutraceuticals (CSE:MYM)

 NanoSphere is a biotech company working on novel delivery methods.
 Their relation to the cannabis industry comes in the form of technology.
-Most recently the company announced a deal with a private-label manufacturer of pharmaceutical goods based in California.
+Most recently the Canadian cannabis stock announced a dealwith a private-label manufacturer of pharmaceutical goods based in California.

 Nutritional High (CSE:EAT)

-Nutritional High is a company focused on cannabis-infused edible products and oil extracts for both the medical and recreational market.
+Nutritional High is a Canadian cannabis stock focused on cannabis-infused edible products and oil extracts for both the medical and recreational market.
 On October 8, the company announced it was entering into a novel cannabis market: beverages.
 The company “entered into an agreement with Xanthic Biopharma to manufacture and distribute their innovative cannabis-infused powdered drinks and other products in Colorado.

 Phivida Holdings (CSE:VIDA)

 Next on our marijuana stocks list is Phivida.
 The company works on CBD infused foods and beverages and clinical CBD products.
 Most recently the company announced an agreement with Namaste Technologies (CSE:N; OTCMKTS:NXTTF) to distribute their products in Germany and Australia.

 “This Agreement represents a pilot project between both companies whereby Namaste will distribute Phivida’s proprietary CBD beverages and infused products within the designated territories,” the companies announced on their joint statement.